 - full elevations (side view drawings) and floor plans of the proposed development, either to a standard scale (usually 1:50 or 1:100), or fully annotated with metric measurements

-If you require further advice on making a planning application, and to confirm the fee for your specific development, please contact us.
+If you require further advice on making a planning application, and to confirm the fee for your specific development, please contact our Technical Support team by:

 Planning applications for development already in place